 Acromioclavicular joint injuries usually occur from a direct blow or following a fall onto the shoulder with an adducted arm.
 This pushes the acromion forcibly inferiorly and medially with respect to the clavicle 7.

-In most cases plain films are sufficient for accurate grading although MRI may be useful in cases where plain films are thought to underrepresent the degree of injury.
+In most cases, plain films (including an axillary view) are sufficient for accurate grading although CT or MRI may be useful in cases where plain films are thought to underrepresent the degree of injury.

-Additionally stress views (weight baring) can be obtained if A) initial radiographs are normal but an injury is suspected and B) surgical intervention on a grade III injury would be contemplated (see below) 7.
 These are performed with the patient erect and holding a weight in the arm.
-If the joint is normal, then acromioclavicular alignement should remain normal and symmetric.
+If the joint is normal, then acromioclavicular alignment should remain normal and symmetric.

 Features of acromioclavicular joint injury include 6:

-- may be the only finding in grade I injuries
+- which may be the only finding in type I injuries

 - widening of the AC joint